Gray's School of Art: History

 Gray's School of Science and Art was opened on 7 September 1885. and officially opened by the Lord Provost of Aberdeen James Matthews on 16 November.
 It was named after John Gray (1811–1891), a local businessman and an early investor in the school.
 In 1859 he was appointed director of the Aberdeen Mechanics Institution, one of the city institutions which would develop into The Robert Gordon University.

 In the early 1880s, John Gray offered to finance a new school of science and art in Aberdeen, on the condition that the governors named it Gray's School of Science and Art.
 The school opened in 1885 with 96 students enrolled for the day classes and 322 for the evening classes.
 It was housed in a building at Schoolhill in the city centre next to the Aberdeen Art Gallery.
 By the 1960s the school had outgrown the building, and moved to a new building at Garthdee, next to the Scott Sutherland School of Architecture.

+In 2026, first-year student Molly Duncan sent an open letter to Gray's School of Art calling on it to ban the use of artificial intelligence.